Guide to Observing the Ocean's Gentle Giants Near Oxnard

 Whale Watching in and near Oxnard is an experience like no other.
 Whether you're planning a family day, outing with friends or a solo adventure, a whale-watching excursion in Oxnard is a great way to observe these majestic creatures.

-In the Santa Barbara Channel, there are 27 species sighted, including gray, blue, humpback, minke, sperm, and pilot whales.
+In the Santa Barbara Channel, there's a high diversity of large whales with 27 species sighted, including gray, blue, humpback, Bryde's, Fin, minke, sperm, and pilot whales.
 According to the National Park Service, there are also orcas, Dall's porpoises and bottlenose dolphins.

 Here's a handy guide to help you plan the best whale-watching experience in Oxnard.